opendocsg/slw-judgments-backfill/2011_SGHC_56/report.md

 than Tan’s counsel.
 In _Constitutional Law in Malaysia and Singapore_ (LexisNexis, 3rd Ed, 2010) at p 551, they wrote, “Where constitutionallyguaranteed liberties are at stake, _locus standi_ is established without the need to show sufficiency of interest” before making reference to _Colin Chan_.

 11     A more defensible interpretation is that Karthigesu JA was simply treating constitutional rights as being vested in every citizen.
 He was not articulating a new test that specifically applied to constitutional rights.
 Instead, he simply preferred applying the “substantial interest” test instead of the “special damage” test that is used for public rights and had ruled that the former was satisfied in _Colin Chan_.
-This interpretation was supported by the Court of Appeal’s decision in _Eng Foong Ho and Ors v Attorney-General_ [2009] 2 SLR(R) 542 (“ _Eng Foong Ho_ ”).
+This interpretation was supported by the Court of Appeal’s decision in _Eng Foong Ho and Ors v Attorney-General_ <span class="citation">[2009] 2 SLR(R) 542</span> (“ _Eng Foong Ho_ ”).
 If _Colin Chan_ had articulated a new _locus standi_ requirement for constitutional rights, the Court of Appeal in _Eng Foong Ho_ might have been expected to have made reference to it.
 That the Court of Appeal did not do so strongly suggests _Colin Chan_ is no authority for Tan’s proposition of a lower test of _locus standi_ for constitutional rights.
 This is further supported by the Chief Justice’s speech to students from the Singapore Management University (reproduced in the article _Judicial Review – From Angst to Empathy_ (2010) 22 SAcLJ 469 (“SMU Lecture”), where Chan Sek Keong CJ noted at para 33:

  ...In Singapore, although the courts appear to have accepted the same ‘sufficient interest’ test to determine whether leave for judicial review should be granted, that is not, in my view, also to say that our courts will apply the test with the same rigour as the UK courts.